anavarre/drucker/README.md

 $ ./drucker.sh
 ```

-At the beginning of the build process, _drucker_ will prompt you to enter the path to your SSH public key (in order to run [Ansible](https://www.ansible.com/) orchestration on your container). `~/.ssh/id_rsa.pub` is assumed, but you can enter the path to a custom public key
+At the beginning of the build process, _drucker_ will prompt you to enter the path to your SSH public key (in order to run [Ansible](https://www.ansible.com/) orchestration on your container). `~/.ssh/id_rsa.pub` is assumed, but you can enter the path to a custom public key then.

 To connect to a container, simply type: